jamonholmgren/motion-tab/README.md

 **navigationController:** Boolean.
 If true, wraps **viewController** in a UINavigationController.

 **viewController:** The UIViewController class you want to load into the tab.
-For now you can't pass in an instantiated viewController (but that's coming soon)
+You can also pass in an instantiated viewController.

 ## Contributing